brendanhuddleston18/data-structures-and-algorithms/python/docs/tree_fizz_buzz/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

+- Clone the inputted K-ary tree

+- Implement a walk and change function that takes in the root of the clone and checks the divisibility

+- Change the value if it adheres to fizz buzz rules

--
+- Return new clone

-- The Big O space/time would be Linear O(n)
+- The Big O space/time would be exponential O(n)

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->